drunckj/Challenge-2/README.md

 # Challenge-2
 A basic level ctf challenge for beginners
+## update: the image has been changed due to link issues it should work now
 ## download the image file present in this repo
 - hint: the answer of the riddle is the password to something
 - hint: the end is when u get a  message called "Welcome Hacker"